 Your appliance is broken.

-Some microwave ovens has't high voltage fuse.
+Some microwave ovens haven't high voltage fuse.

-All work with microwave oven should be carried out by qualified technician or person who knows how to deals with electrics.
+All work with microwave oven should be carried out by the qualified technician or person who knows how to deals with electrics.

 Microwave ovens are among the most dangerous appliances to work on.

 Before attempting any troubleshooting, testing or repairs, for your personal safety, we strongly urge you:

 - do not do any measurements on high voltage side of the transformer when appliance connected to the mains

 -high voltage in the microwave oven is about 4200V